 If the ACE score is 0-3 without ACE-Associated Health Conditions, the patient is at "low risk" for toxic stress physiology.
 The provider should offer education on the impact of ACEs and other adversities on health (including reviewing patient's self-assessment of ACEs' impact on health), buffering/protective factors, and interventions that can mitigate health risks.
 If the ACE score is 1-3 with ACE-Associated Health Conditions, the patient is at "intermediate risk."
-If the score is 4 or higher, even without ACE-Associated Health Conditions, the patient is at "high risk" for toxic stress physiology.
-In both cases, the provider should offer education on how ACEs may lead to a toxic stress response and ACE-Associated Health Conditions, as well as practices and interventions demonstrated to buffer the toxic stress response, such as sleep, exercise, nutrition, mindfulness, mental health, and healthy relationships.
+If the ACE score is 4 or higher, even without ACE-associated health conditions, the patient is at "high risk" for toxic stress physiology.
+In both cases, the provider should offer education on how ACEs may lead to a toxic stress response and associated health conditions, as well as practices and interventions demonstrated to buffer the toxic stress response, such as sleep, exercise, nutrition, mindfulness, mental health, experiencing nature, and healthy relationships.
 The provider should also assess for protective factors, jointly formulate a treatment plan and link to supportive services and interventions, as appropriate.